 RSSA Competency Final Exam

 After successful completion of the 5-module online self-study program, you will be eligible to register and take the RSSA Competency Final Exam to obtain your RSSA designation.
 The exam is given on the second and fourth Tuesdays of the month and consists of two parts.
-While you take the exam online from the convenience of your office or home computer, the final exam is a proctored exam whereby a live person will monitor your test-taking.
-There is a proctoring fee that must be paid at the time of registration.
+You will take the exam online from the convenience of your office or home computer.
+All registrants must have access to a computer with a webcam on the date they will be taking the exam since it is proctored by a live person monitoring your test-taking.
+There is an exam proctoring fee that must be paid at the time of registration.
 The exam is closed-book, but you may use the NARSSA-provided RSSA Final Exam Reference Document during the exam.

-Part I includes 80 multiple-choice questions and requires a passing grade of 75% (60 questions must be answered correctly).
-You have 2 hours to complete Part I. Once all the questions are completed and registrants have submitted their answers, Part I will automatically be graded.
+Part I of the exam includes 80 multiple-choice questions on the material covered in Modules I-IV (not Module V) and requires a passing grade of 75% (60 questions must be answered correctly).
+You have 2 hours to complete Part I. Once all the questions are completed and you have submitted your answers, Part I will be graded automatically.
 If you do not pass Part I, you cannot proceed to take Part II of the exam.
 If you pass the first part, after an optional 10-minute break you will be presented with the second part of the exam.
-Registrants that fail Part I may re-register to take the exam again at a future date.
+Registrants that fail Part I may re-register and pay to take the exam again at a future date.